 Last but not least: The stuff you drop into the fish tank!
 In the video I was using regular peppers, but you can use anything.
 Legos, coins, lemons, limes, miniature pumpkins... you can even just use your fist to punch the water in anger if you can't decide what to use.

 The waterline was removed in Photoshop in the photo above.

-Also check out my Trick Photography and Special Effects course.
+If you liked this tutorial and want more, be sure to check out my Trick Photography and Special Effects ebook+video course.